-- They are almost completely transparent when purchased
+- They are almost completely transparent when purchased.

-- The stamps are slightly tacky allowing them to adhere to a stamping block for use
+- The stamps are slightly tacky allowing them to adhere to a stamping block for use.

-- They are stored on a backing sheet, in a protective wallet or container such as a CD case
+- They are stored on a backing sheet, in a protective wallet or container such as a CD case.

-- Clear stamps are sold individually or on a sheet containing several stamps
+- Clear stamps are sold individually or on a sheet containing several stamps.

 Clear stamps are very easy to use, however they do need to be attached to a smooth surface prior to stamping.
 Special acrylic blocks are sold for this purpose and these are ideal as they are completely clear and are found in a variety of shapes and sizes.

-The stamps can be combined or arranged on the block as required, this gives a wide range of design opportunities.
+To use, the stamps are simply removed from the protective backing and attached to the block.
+The stamps are then dabbed with ink and used as normal.
+The stamps can be combined or arranged on the block as required, giving a wide range of design opportunities.

+The correct storing of any stamp is important to preserve the stamping surface and to ensure that it continues to produce top quality images.
 Most clear stamps come attached to a backing and the stamps can be reattached to this protective backing for storage.
 Many stampers also use other systems for storing their clear stamps and this includes CD cases and plastic wallets.
 Some stamp manufacturers sell their stamps in CD cases and this makes them easy to store as CD racks are widely available.

 There are many benefits of clear stamps, these include:

-- Cost – clear stamps are often cheaper than traditional rubber stamps
+- Cost: Clear stamps are often cheaper than traditional rubber stamps.

-- Cheaper to Deliver – These stamps are cheaper to deliver as they are light and less bulky than mounted stamps
+- Cheaper to deliver: These stamps are cheaper to deliver as they are light and less bulky than mounted stamps.

-- Ease of Use – the stamps can be used immediately with a single acrylic block without having to mount or prepare the stamps in any way.
+- Ease of use: The stamps can be used immediately with a single acrylic block without having to mount or prepare the stamps in any way.

-- Accurate Stamping – the clear stamps and clear stamping block mean that it is easy to accurately place stamps
+- Accurate stamping: The clear stamps and clear stamping block mean that it is easy to accurately place stamps.

-- Storage – clear stamps are simple to store and do not take up much room.
+- Storage: Clear stamps are simple to store and do not take up much room.

 While clear stamps have many benefits, they do have some drawbacks.
 These include:

-- Loss of Stickiness – the stamps can lose their stickiness due to dirt or dust (although washing the stamps in water may help to restore the stickiness)
+- Loss of stickiness: The stamps can lose their stickiness due to dirt or dust (although washing the stamps in water may help to restore the stickiness).

-- Image Quality – many clear stamps give a slightly softer stamped image than traditional rubber stamps.
+- Image quality: Many clear stamps give a slightly softer stamped image than traditional rubber stamps.

-- Tearing – the stamps are soft and can tear when being removed from the backing sheet
+- Tearing: The stamps are soft and can tear when being removed from the backing sheet.

-- Fiddly - some of the tiny stamps can be fiddly to use and to clean.
+- Fiddly: Some of the tiny stamps can be fiddly to use and to clean

-- Blocks - blocks are required in order to use the stamps and this can add to the cost
+- Blocks: Blocks are required in order to use the stamps and this can add to the cost.

 - Clean the stamps well after use and store either on the backing sheet or in a container.
-Dust and dirt will stop the stamps from sticking
+Dust and dirt will stop the stamps from sticking.

-- Some inks will stain the stamps, however, this does not affect their use
+- Some inks will stain the stamps, however, this does not affect their use.

-- Clean the stamps in a bowl and drain them in a colander or drainer—this will stop any stamps from slipping down the plug hole
+- Clean the stamps in a bowl and drain them in a colander or drainer—this will stop any stamps from slipping down the plughole.